← Back to trust

 A. Asset partitioning, cash-flow position, and control

-The Article’s primary lineage begins with the organizational-law literature on asset partitioning and the separation of control from cash-flow rights.
-Fama and Jensen’s paired 1983 articles distinguish decision management from decision control and analyze residual claims as the organizational position that bears the net economic consequences of firm performance.
-Bebchuk, Kraakman, and Triantis later show how corporate structures can separate control from cash-flow rights through stock pyramids, cross-ownership, and dual-class forms.
-Hansmann and Kraakman identify entity shielding and owner shielding as the essential organizational-law techniques that place claims at some levels and withhold them at others.
+The primary lineage begins with the organizational-law literature on asset partitioning and the separation of control from cash-flow rights.
+Fama and Jensen’s paired 1983 articles (1983a, 1983b) distinguish decision management from decision control and analyze residual claims as the organizational position that bears the net economic consequences of firm performance.
+Bebchuk, Kraakman, and Triantis (2000) later show how corporate structures can separate control from cash-flow rights through stock pyramids, cross-ownership, and dual-class forms, structures whose entrenchment and agency costs later empirical work documents (Gompers, Ishii, and Metrick 2010).
+Hansmann, Kraakman, and Squire (2006) identify entity shielding and owner shielding as the organizational-law techniques that place claims at some levels and withhold them at others.

-That body of scholarship already provides the basic insight that adjacent forms do not automatically share the same claim position.
-Ondo therefore does not require the invention of a new foundational mechanism.
-The contribution here is to apply this literature to a tokenized-finance system where the separation is distributed across token forms, legal vehicles, and governance surfaces that are all publicly visible at once.
+That body of scholarship already provides the basic insight that adjacent forms can carry different claim positions.
+The Ondo case applies that literature to a tokenized-finance system where the separation is distributed across token forms, legal vehicles, and governance surfaces that are all publicly visible at once.

-Triantis and Iacobucci are important here as well.
+Iacobucci and Triantis (2007) are important here as well.
 Their critique focuses on the inferential leap: doctrinal centrality does not establish efficiency, even where claim partitioning operates routinely.
 That warning matters in the Ondo case.
-This Article does not try to prove that the Ondo architecture is efficient, inefficient, or welfare reducing.
-It makes the narrower claim that the architecture allocates claims differentially across layers, and that this differential allocation must be described accurately before efficiency arguments can even begin.
+The analysis brackets welfare claims and first describes how the architecture allocates claims differentially across layers.

-Schwarcz belongs in the analysis more narrowly than earlier drafts suggested.
+Schwarcz (2014) belongs in the analysis in a narrow cautionary role.
 His 2014 article is a critique of assumptions about limited liability in shadow-banking structures, not a general treatise on asset partitioning.
 The relevance here is cautionary.
 When layered vehicles and liability boundaries are used to support financial products, the question concerns both claim location and the externalities or accountability gaps the layering may create.

 Garrido and Adrian help place the case in the wider tokenized-finance literature.
-Garrido emphasizes the legal complexity of digital-token structures across jurisdictions.
-Adrian treats tokenized finance as a structural shift in the organization of finance rather than a thin efficiency layer.
-Both are useful, but neither directly answers the question this Article asks: how should one describe claim position when product tokens, legal vehicles, and governance tokens sit close to one another yet carry different rights?
+Garrido (2023) emphasizes the legal complexity of digital-token structures across jurisdictions.
+Adrian (2026) treats tokenized finance as a structural shift in the organization of finance rather than a thin efficiency layer.
+Both are useful, but neither directly answers the claim-order question: how should one describe position when product tokens, legal vehicles, and governance tokens sit close to one another while carrying different rights?

 C. Governance-token and classification literature

-The distinction is this.
+The operative distinction is between classification and claim order.
 Bersani and Breydo are concerned first with classification.
-This Article is concerned first with claim order.
-The difference matters because a token may be classified one way for securities-law purposes while still occupying a very different place in the architecture of cash-flow entitlement, secured position, or entity-level protection.
+The Ondo analysis is concerned first with claim order.
+A token may be classified one way for securities-law purposes while still occupying a different place in the architecture of cash-flow entitlement, secured position, or entity-level protection.
 The Ondo case therefore operates alongside those papers rather than replacing them.
-That is especially true for Bersani, whose attention to governance-token design already anticipates part of the problem this Article studies, and for Breydo, whose account of category instability explains why adjacent legal positions are so easily collapsed in token discourse.
+Bersani’s attention to governance-token design already anticipates part of the problem, and Breydo’s account of category instability explains why adjacent legal positions are so easily collapsed in token discourse.

-The most important omission in earlier drafts was the absence of Chinese variable interest entity structures.
+Chinese variable interest entity structures provide the closest comparator (Chen 2021).
 VIEs are the clearest prior-art example of cross-entity separation between visible investor-facing claims and the underlying operating asset or revenue stream.
 They are built precisely to manage what kind of right travels through which entity and which right does not.
 In that sense, they are closer to the Ondo problem than dual-class shares alone.

-The comparison also clarifies a limit.
-Classic VIEs are built around contractual control over an operating business.
-Ondo’s architecture is less about hidden operating control and more about visible differentiation among token forms, vehicles, and holder-rights packages.
-That makes the Ondo case both less opaque and more market-facing than the canonical VIE.
-The family resemblance lies in noninheritance across layers, not in identity of corporate purpose.
+The analogy has stated limits.
+Classic VIEs are contractual control structures built to bridge foreign-investment restrictions around an operating business; Ondo’s architecture concerns visible differentiation among token forms, vehicles, and holder-rights packages rather than hidden operating control, which makes the case both less opaque and more market-facing than the canonical VIE.
+The family resemblance lies in noninheritance across layers rather than in identity of corporate purpose, and Ondo’s value is empirical: it shows VIE-like claim separation appearing in a publicly legible tokenized-finance stack.

 3. Method and Evidentiary Boundaries

 First, product and governance documentation from Ondo Foundation and Ondo Finance identifies how Ondo describes ONDO, USDY, OUSG, Flux, and Ondo Global Markets to users and counterparties.
 Second, repository materials, including the usdy, ondo-v1, and flux-finance/contracts code surfaces, show the administered and role-gated character of the product layer.
 Third, public legal and regulatory pages for Ondo Global Markets identify the BVI SPV structure, Swiss-law sales terms, collateral buffer, and first-priority security interest for tokenholders.
-Fourth, contemporary regulatory materials, especially the SEC’s January 28, 2026 joint staff statement on tokenized securities, provide the live doctrinal landscape against which the architecture is being read.
+Fourth, contemporary regulatory materials, especially the SEC’s January 28, 2026 joint staff statement on tokenized securities, provide the doctrinal landscape, as of the May 4, 2026 review, against which the architecture is being read.
+A fifth class, market-facing descriptions of ONDO (exchange listing pages, aggregator descriptions, product registration statements, and market reporting, accessed June 12, 2026), documents the compression premise of Part 1; it is used only to establish how the token is described to markets, never as evidence of legal position.

 That boundary matters especially for governance-parameter evidence.
-The paper relies on Ondo Foundation documentation and Tally’s public Ondo DAO interface for proposal threshold, quorum, voting period, and timelock descriptions.
-It does not claim a stronger bytecode-level reconstruction than those public surfaces presently support.
-The point being made is therefore a public-interface claim about visible governance architecture, not a hidden-implementation claim.
+The analysis relies on Ondo Foundation documentation and Tally’s public Ondo DAO interface for proposal threshold, quorum, voting period, timelock, governor, and token descriptions.
+The governance discussion is a public-interface claim about visible architecture; the four quantitative governance parameters in Part 4.B were verified by direct contract call on June 12, 2026, and the remaining governance description carries the public-interface boundary.

-That caution is especially important for governance.
+The same caution narrows the thesis.
 The record supports a more specific statement than an across-the-stack uniformity claim would allow: the strongest claim-order separation appears between the ONDO governance layer and USDY, OUSG, and Ondo Global Markets.
 Flux is a partial exception because ONDO governance reaches that institutional surface more directly.

 4. Ondo’s Layered Architecture

 The public record shows that Ondo’s product layers are heavily structured.
-USDY and OUSG are not free-floating bearer claims.
-They are administered products with role-gated access, pricing, redemption pathways, sanctions and eligibility controls, and issuer-side operational authority.
+USDY and OUSG are administered rather than free-floating bearer claims, with role-gated access, pricing, redemption pathways, sanctions and eligibility controls, and issuer-side operational authority.
 The architecture is thick precisely where product distribution, custody, and redemption require it to be thick.

 Ondo Global Markets thickens the legal design even further.
-Its public materials describe tokenized securities issued through a bankruptcy-remote BVI special purpose vehicle, governed by Swiss-law sales terms, fully backed with an added collateral buffer, and supported by a first-priority perfected security interest for tokenholders.
-Whatever else tokenization changes, it does not eliminate entity-level legal engineering.
-It relocates and re-expresses it.
+Its public materials describe tokenized securities issued through a bankruptcy-remote BVI special purpose vehicle, governed by Swiss-law sales terms, fully backed with an added collateral buffer, and supported by what those materials characterize as a first-priority perfected security interest for tokenholders.
+Perfection is a legal conclusion that the underlying security agreement and filings would establish; the characterization is reported here as the issuer’s description, with the architecture claim resting on the described structure rather than on independent verification of perfection.
+Tokenization here leaves entity-level legal engineering intact, then relocates and re-expresses it.

-This is where Pistor’s framework does real work.
-The Delaware-BVI-Swiss combination is not decorative.
-It is a distribution of legal modules across jurisdictions to produce a particular priority structure, enforcement posture, and holder-rights profile.
+Pistor’s (2019) framework does its strongest work here.
+The Delaware-BVI-Swiss combination distributes legal modules across jurisdictions to produce a particular priority structure, enforcement posture, and holder-rights profile.

 B. The ONDO governance layer

-ONDO carries real governance rights.
-Ondo Foundation documentation and public governance interfaces, including Tally’s Ondo DAO surface, describe delegated voting, proposal thresholds, quorum requirements, timelock-mediated execution, and formal voting periods.
-Current public materials place the proposal threshold at 100,000,000 ONDO, quorum at 1,000,000 ONDO, a one-day timelock, and a three-day voting period.
-The change from earlier launch-era quorum figures is itself useful evidence: the governance layer is revisable, but revision of governance parameters does not by itself move product-layer claim order upward into the token.
+ONDO carries formal governance rights.
+Ondo Foundation documentation and public governance interfaces, including Tally’s Ondo DAO surface, describe delegated voting (Ondo Foundation n.d.-a, n.d.-b; Tally n.d.): proposal thresholds, quorum requirements, timelock-mediated execution, and formal voting periods.
+Public materials, verified by direct contract call against the on-chain governor on June 12, 2026, place the proposal threshold at 100,000,000 ONDO, quorum at 1,000,000 ONDO, a one-day timelock, and a three-day voting period (Ondo Foundation n.d.-a; Tally n.d.).
+The change from earlier launch-era quorum figures shows the governance layer is revisable through its own procedures; whether product-layer claim order can be reached through those procedures is the separate transmission question Part 5 addresses.

-This distinction matters.
-The question is not whether ONDO is real governance.
-It is.
-The question is what kind of right governance is.
-On the public record, ONDO is not described as a residual claimant on USDY reserves, OUSG portfolio cash flows, or Ondo Global Markets collateral.
-It is a governance token for an ecosystem whose adjacent product layers are placed in other legal containers.
+The operative question is what kind of right governance is.
+On the public record, ONDO is described as a governance token for an ecosystem whose adjacent product layers are placed in other legal containers, rather than as a residual claimant on USDY reserves, OUSG portfolio cash flows, or Ondo Global Markets collateral.

 C. Flux as a partial exception

 Flux complicates any uniform version of the thesis and should be surfaced rather than buried.
 Ondo DAO governance reaches Flux more directly than it reaches the rest of the stack.
-Public documentation describes Flux as governed by Ondo DAO, including decisions over markets, reserves, treasury, and emissions.
-That means the paper cannot say that all Ondo product-adjacent surfaces are equally distant from ONDO governance.
+Public documentation describes Flux as governed by Ondo DAO, including decisions over economic parameters and smart contract upgrades (Flux Finance 2023a, 2023b; Ondo Finance n.d.).
+That means not all Ondo product-adjacent surfaces are equally distant from ONDO governance.

-But Flux does not collapse the broader argument.
-It sharpens it.
+Flux sharpens the broader argument.
 The case becomes more precise once we say that ONDO governance reaches one institutional surface directly while the strongest product-layer claim structures in USDY, OUSG, and Ondo Global Markets remain elsewhere.
 The architecture is differentiated, not uniform.

 5. Claim Order and Noninheritance

 This is the point at which residual disambiguation matters.
 Residual in this Part refers to residual claims in the Fama-Jensen sense.
-The paper is asking who sits in the legally relevant position with respect to cash-flow entitlement, secured status, and claim order.
-On the reviewed public record, ONDO does not occupy that position for USDY, OUSG, or Ondo Global Markets.
+The question is who sits in the legally relevant position with respect to cash-flow entitlement, secured status, and claim order.
+On the reviewed public record, ONDO sits outside that position for USDY, OUSG, and Ondo Global Markets.

 Within that vocabulary, claim-order noninheritance is the useful descriptive term.
 It means that legal rights present at one layer do not travel upward into an adjacent governance token absent an explicit mechanism that routes them there.
 Such a mechanism could exist.
 It could take the form of direct fee-routing, a contractual entitlement, a secured position, or a legal restructuring that gives token holders a defined product-layer right.
 The point is that, on the public record reviewed here, such a mechanism has not been identified for ONDO with respect to the thick product layers that matter most.

-Selective claim engineering is likewise retained here as a descriptive term rather than a grand novelty claim.
-It names the design choice to distribute thicker and thinner bundles across adjacent forms.
+Selective claim engineering names the design choice to distribute thicker and thinner bundles across adjacent forms.
 In Ondo’s architecture, product tokens and product vehicles receive the legal density needed for issuance, redemption, and holder protection, while ONDO receives governance rights without parallel product-layer claim position.

 Once framed this way, the Ondo case sits squarely within existing scholarship.
 It resembles dual-class and pyramid literature because control and cash-flow travel differently.
 It resembles VIE logic because adjacency and economic narrative do not settle claim inheritance.
 It resembles asset-partitioning cases because legal containers allocate priority and shielding selectively.
 Its distinctive value is empirical clarity within tokenized finance.